dmcarth/Cue/Docs/Rendering.md

 `Renderer` provides two methods for initiating a render: `render(in:)` for rendering a complete document and `render(range:,in:)` for a partial render.
 Because `Renderer` supports iterative rendering, it is *essential* that your context type encapsulate *all* necessary statefulness.

-The number of required methods is less than in `MarkupRender`, placing more responsibility on the renderer to handle layout and drawing.
+The number of required methods is less than in `MarkupRenderer`, placing more responsibility on the renderer to handle layout and drawing.
 That includes calling `renderInlines(_:in:)` and determining whether a line of description is empty or not.

 By convention, Cue ignores all whitespace.
 However, in order to facilitate syntax highlighting Cue still keeps empty description nodes in its tree.
 To check if a `Description` node is empty, and therefore if it needs to be rendered, check if `node.isEmpty` returns true.